neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    associate with the newly defined predicate, so that you can easily choose it again (no prompting).

+   Similarly, candidate `not...' prompts you for a predicate to negate, and candidate `or...' prompts you for two predicates to combine using `or'.

    For the completion candidates that are predefined, this naming convention is used:

    * Bracketed names (`[...]') stand for predicates that check that the search hit is within something.
-For example, name `[;]' tests whether it is inside a comment.
+For example, name `[;]' tests whether it is inside a comment (`;' is the Emacs-Lisp comment-start character), and name `[defun]' tests whether it is inside a defun.

    * Names that end in `...' indicate candidates that prompt you for more information.
 These names represent, not filter